MONEI/monei-payments-demo/README.md

 The frontend code for the demo is in the `public/` directory.

-The core logic of the MONEI integration is mostly contained within three files:
+The core logic of the MONEI integration is mostly contained within two files:

-1.  [`public/javascripts/payment-components.js`](public/javascript/payment-components.js) creates the payment experience on the frontend using [MONEI Components](https://docs.monei.com/docs/monei-js-overview).
-2.  [`public/javascripts/payment-modal.js`](public/javascript/payment-modal.js) creates the payment experience on the frontend using [MONEI Payment Modal](https://docs.monei.com/docs/use-payment-modal).
+1.  [`public/javascripts/payment.js`](public/javascript/payment.js) initializes and redners MONEI UI Components for different payment methods
-3.  [`server/routes.js`](server/routes.js) defines the routes on the backend that create MONEI payments and receive payment results with the callback.
+2.  [`server/routes.js`](server/routes.js) defines the routes on the backend that create MONEI payments and receive payment results with the callback.

 ## Getting Started with Node